 Settlers and immigrants from these regions brought their folk customs to America, where they took root and evolved over the years.
 Halloween was originally celebrated in America as a harvest festival.
 Carved turnips became carved pumpkins, which grew in abundance in America.
 Colorful costumes replaced disguises, and trick-or-treating evolved from presenting food and drink to the wandering spirits.

 - The celebration of Halloween started in the United States as an autumn harvest festival.
 During early Halloween festivities, some Americans celebrated Halloween with corn-popping parties, taffy pulls and hayrides.

 - Trick-or-treating, a largely American custom, was popularized in the 1950s by the Baby Boomer generation.
 Its roots stem from 9th or 10th century Gaelic Ireland and other Celtic regions where disguises were worn to hide from spirits passing from one world to the next on All Hallows’ Eve.

 - With the large influx of Irish immigrants into the U.S. in the nineteenth century, Halloween became associated with ghosts, goblins and witches.
 Over time, it grew into a fun, playful holiday most popular with children.

 - Jack-o-lanterns are an Irish tradition.
 In Ireland, oversized rutabagas, turnips and potatoes were hollowed-out, carved into faces and illuminated with candles to be used as lanterns during Halloween celebrations.

-- The pumpkin originated in Mexico about 9,000 years ago.
-It is one of America’s oldest known vegetables.
-Pumpkins generally weigh from 15-to-30 pounds, although some weigh as much as 200 pounds.
+- The pumpkin originated in Mexico about 9,000 years ago and is one of America’s oldest known vegetables.
+Pumpkins generally weigh from 15 to 30 pounds, although some weigh as much as 200 pounds.
 The majority of pumpkins are orange, but they also can be white, yellow or striped.
 They are rich in vitamin A, beta-carotene and potassium, and their seeds provide protein and iron.